Astro Boy (film): Plot

-Astro reluctantly defeats Hamegg's fighters until Zog gets deployed.
-The two robots refuse to fight and Hamegg attempts to disable them.
+Astro defeats Hamegg's fighters until Zog gets deployed.
+The two robots refuse to fight due to their friendship and Hamegg tortures Astro.
 Zog, who predates the Laws of Robotics, almost kills Hamegg before Astro saves him.
 Moments later, Stone's forces arrive to take Astro back to Metro City, and he willingly surrenders himself.
 Astro reunites with Tenma and Elefun, and the former disables him.
 Realizing that he loves Astro as much as Toby, Tenma steals back the core, and stalls Stone long enough to reactivate and free Astro.
-Outraged, Stone powers up the Peacekeeper with the red core, commanded to destroy Astro and return with the blue core: the Peacekeeper instead absorbs Stone and many other objects, growing to a gargantuan size, prompting Astro to return to Metro City to battle the Peacekeeper.
+Outraged, Stone powers up the Peacekeeper with the red core, commanded to destroy Astro and return with the blue core: the Peacekeeper instead absorbs Stone and many other objects, growing to a gargantuan size.
+Stone gains control of the fusion and goes on a rampage, prompting Astro to return to Metro City to battle the Peacekeeper.
 In the ensuing fight, Metro City's power station gets destroyed and causes it to fall.
 Astro uses his superhuman strength to help Metro City land safely.

 The Peacekeeper tries absorbing Astro to get his blue core using the red core, but are separated due to the cores' repulsive reactions.
 Tenma tells Astro that the cores will violently destroy each other on contact, thus, killing them both.
 The Peacekeeper captures Astro's friends from the junkyard, who were searching for him, and he shares a farewell with his father before flying into the Peacekeeper's core, sacrificing himself to destroy it.
 Stone survives and is arrested.
 As Elefun and the children find a destroyed Astro, Zog revives him with a surge of blue core energy.
 Reunited with his friends and father, Astro is hailed as a hero, while Cora is finally reunited with her parents.
-When a monstrous cycloptic extraterrestrial soonafter attacks Metro City, Astro leaps into action.
+When a monstrous extraterrestrial soon after attacks Metro City, Astro leaps into action.